Feasibility of solar farm installation in the deserts

 in the deserts.

 North Africa has the opportunity to grow where the sunnier regions in the continent can deliver power to meet the local needs.
-In the current scenarios, the countries like Russia and Canada have low solar lands and such installations may not be viable at many locations but in the deserts of Sahara, the power can be stored from the sun to run steam turbines and create batteries.
+In the current scenarios, countries like Russia and Canada have low solar lands, and such installations may not be viable at many locations.
+Still, in the deserts of the Sahara, the power can be stored from the sun to run steam turbines and create batteries.

 There is a possibility of getting uninterrupted power supplies in the deserts.
-Gulf has identified the opportunity and has been promoting ambitious projects which will be delivering electricity at a relatively lower price.
+Gulf has identified the opportunity and has promoted ambitious projects to deliver electricity at a relatively lower price.

-Researcher state the farms in Sahara can produce 2000 times the energy produced by the largest power stations of the world or it can be equal to the output delivered by 36 billion barrels of oil in a day.
-It can produce 7000 times the total need of Europe with zero carbon emissions.
+Researchers state that farms in the Sahara can produce 2000 times the energy produced by the world's largest power stations or equal to the output delivered by 36 billion barrels of oil daily.
+It can produce 7000 times the total needs of Europe with zero carbon emissions.

-Researchers are working on integrating two different types of mechanisms to get efficient output where the system of concentrated lenses or mirrors focusing system to generate power can be used or PVs system based on semiconductors can produce small scale electricity for buildings.
+Researchers are working on integrating two different types of mechanisms to get efficient output where the system of concentrated lenses or mirrors focusing system on generating power can be used, or PVs system based on semiconductors can produce small-scale electricity for buildings.

-Both the systems have some drawbacks as the deserts are known to get too hot to function properly.
-Also, the problem of sand storms can reduce efficiency, in addition to it; both the system needs water to clean the mirrors and cool the system.
+Both systems have some drawbacks, as the deserts are known to get too hot to function properly.
+Also, the problem of sand storms can reduce efficiency; in addition, both the system needs water to clean the mirrors and cool the system.

-The Saharan regions have not traded fossils and there are worries over supply security of solar farms like the project Desertec that was active until mid-2010 but the collapse of oil and natural gas price made the generation of such power unproductive.
+The Saharan regions have not traded fossils, and there are worries over the supply security of solar farms like the project Desertec that was active until mid-2010.
+Still, the collapse of oil and natural gas prices made the generation of such power unproductive.

-However, the booming African population creates a need for electrification where solar energy can provide a clean source to alleviate the situation of crisis in nations like Nigeria.
+However, the booming African population creates a need for electrification where solar energy can provide a clean source to alleviate the crisis in nations like Nigeria.